100 Things Turning 100 in 2020

 The popular entry-level bike from Indian Motorcycles Company debuted in 1920.
 To celebrate, the brand is releasing two special models in 2020, the Scout Bobber Twenty and the 100th Anniversary Scout, according to CNET.
 Check out these 17 vintage motorcycles you’ll want to ride today.

 In 1920, the Curtiss Candy Company refashioned its Kandy Kake into the Baby Ruth, and it became the best-selling confection in the five-cent confectionery category by the late 1920s.
-If you’ve got a sweet tooth, see if you can guess these candies without their wrappers.

 First commercial radio station in the United States

 America’s first commercial radio station, KDKA, made its first broadcast on November 2, 1920—which just so happened to be election day.
 People, for the first time, could hear the results (in this case, for the Harding-Cox race) before they read about it in the newspaper the next day.
 KDKA was the brainchild of Westinghouse Radio, one of the leading radio manufacturers at the time, and the original goal was to sell more radios.
 We’d say it worked!
 Four years later, 600 commercial stations had sprouted around the country.
 By the way, here’s why radio stations always start with a “K” or a “W.”

 This Manchester, England–based sportswear company was founded as Humphrey Brothers in 1920, but changed its name in 1924 to Umbro (UM is from Humphreys, BRO is from brothers).
 While it started out small, it’s now a global leader in the business.
 The 1934 FA Cup Final pitting Manchester City and Portsmouth saw both clubs wearing Umbro, and by 1966, 85 percent of all British football clubs would be sporting Umbro uniforms.